worklifesg/Daily-Coding-Challenges-Practice/README.md

 * Mathematical (statistics and probability, algebra, calculas)
 * Data science based problems
-* Data Structures & Algorithms
+* Data Structures, Algorithms & General Problems

 The challenges will be ***done on daily basis*** and will be given in following criteria:
 - [ ]  Problem Statement